KodeWorker/SoftwareDevelopmentClass/readme.md

 # Software Development: How to do it right in the first place?
+This is a homework project assigned by for the class hold in 2017/12/27, NTU, given by prof. J. Lee.
+This assignment is done by Shin-Fu (Kelvin) Wu in 2017/12/24 23:40.

 ## Requirement Statements
 - Patients in an intensive-care ward in a hospital are monitored by electronic analog devices attached to their bodies by sensors of various kinds.